ToruNiina/toml11/README.md

    |        ^------ expected newline, but got '='.        # error reason
 ```

-It shows almost all the information to fix the error in the toml file like file name, line number, the line that is invalid, and the reason why it fails.

-Since the error message generation is generally a difficult task, the current status is not ideal.
-We need your help.
+Since the error message generation is generally a difficult task, the current status is not ideal. toml11 need your help.
 If you encounter a weird error message, please let us know and improve the quality!

 ### getting toml value